Riograndense Republic: Dissolution

-Until the year 1840, one could perceive a period of ascent ragamuffin, with several victories in the military field.
-After this period, a situation of decay, beginning with the fall of Laguna, was perceptible.
-With the Imperials controlling the great cities, the rebels were retained in the interior, and soon internal quarrels began.
+Until the year 1840, the rebels were arguably in the ascent, with several victories in the military field.
+After this period, there was a decline their fortunes, beginning with the fall of Laguna.
+With the Imperials controlling the key cities, the rebels were limited to the interior, and soon internal quarrels began.

 Bento Gonçalves, still in the year 1840, due to the failures, waved to the empire with the possibility of an agreement.
 Bento asked the imperials for safeguards so that his comrades could cross with impunity the places conquered by the empire, in order to settle with the imperial chiefs the details of a collective surrender of the ragamuffin rebels.
 They actually carried a letter of this design.
 But there was another oral message to be given to those leaders, which could not be written.
 The maneuver, however, was so well thought out and executed that it would fool even his fellow combatants, and motivated a letter of disapproval written by Domingos José de Almeida, then vice-president and Minister of Finance of the Riograndense Republic.
 The fighting continued on several fronts.
 Meanwhile, a Constituent Assembly had been called on 10 February 1840, but maneuvers of Bento Gonçalves, who did not want to lose power, led to the promulgation only in 1842 of the Constitution of the Republic.

 Facing internal conflicts, economic and military problems against the forces of the Empire, the Republic was forced to start the peace negotiations.
 In 1844, Fructuoso Rivera proposed to broker peace between legalists and republicans.
 Manuel Luís Osório was sent to the camp of Rivera, where he met with Antônio Vicente da Fontoura, to inform that the Duke of Caxias, leader of the imperial forces, rejected the proposal of peace, but that there could be negotiations with the government without third parties.
 Vicente da Fontoura was sent to court to discuss peace.